 He adds that “though digital banking apps are always becoming more sophisticated, you can’t currently move money between foreign currency accounts using these.
 You can, however, still make transfers between accounts and make payments in euros.”

 Multi-currency banking is important to expats in Belgium who want to maintain accounts in their home country as well as in Belgium.

 And while some international banks offer premium services that allow you to manage your foreign currency accounts, it might not be necessary to splash out on advanced services.

 Dave says: “Belgian banks are very sharp on multi-currency banking now, so you might not need one of the paid-for premier accounts offered by large international banks.
 For many expats, standard services will suffice.”

-How smartphone banking works in Belgian
+How mobile banking works

 On your mobile or tablet app you can make payments, check your balance, shop online and open additional accounts.

-“The main attraction of smartphone apps are ease of use – all you’ll need is a wifi connection, your bank card and your e-signature” says Dave.
+“The main attraction of smartphone apps are ease of use – all you’ll need is a WiFi connection, your bank card and your e-signature” says Dave.

 It’s also possible to move money immediately.
 For example, the Bancontact app by ING allows you to split bills or pay friends from your phone.
 All you need to do is scan the QR code that’s created by the app, enter your pin and your money will be transferred straight away.